Alipsa/rideutils/README.md

 _param:_ x - The matrix or data.frame to view, the content is formatted for viewing using format().

-I depends on an object called inout injected into the session that has a java method called View defined as `void View(SEXP sexp, String... title);`
+It depends on an object called inout injected into the session that has a java method called View defined as `void View(SEXP sexp, String... title);`

 __display <- function(x, title = NA)__